-Objective: To help workers delivering to other sites such as research institutions or customers' premises to maintain social distancing and hygiene practices.
+Objective: To help workers delivering to other sites such as factories, logistics sites or customers' premises to maintain social distancing and hygiene practices.

 Putting in place procedures to minimise person-to-person contact during deliveries to other sites.

 Maintaining consistent pairing where two-person deliveries are required.